 I could have also eliminated more socialising from my life but again I didn’t want to treat that year as a waiting period.
 A whole year in my life that I was just wishing away waiting for it to be over so I could start travelling.

 I hope that these points at least give you some ideas to help you with your own saving goals.
+Check out this guide on saving money while traveling for tips once you've bought your ticket and have headed off!

 Create a budget and be aware of where your money is going.